inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 20. Click :guilabel:`Upload Changes`.

-21. If this is your first time saving changes to OpenStreetMap, you will be asked for the username and password that you created in Module
+21. If this is your first time saving changes to OSM, you will be asked for the username and password that you created in Module
     2. Enter them in the window that appears.
 If you check the box in this window, your username and password will be saved and you won’t need to